Le Ressouvenir, Guyana – November 2, 2013

-In honor of Leslie arriving home, there was a parade…not quite.
-It was actually the Diwali motorcade.
-We would probably refer to it as a parade; however, here it is known as a motorcade.
+In honor of Leslie arriving home, there was a parade — not quite.
+It was the Diwali motorcade.
+We would probably refer to it as a parade; however, here in Guyana, it is known as a motorcade.

-The motorcade travels for some five miles along the East Coast Highway the community grounds at La Bonne Intention (LBI).
-The highway is the main east/west, two-lane road in the area.
-So, while the motorcade is in process, there is no traffic going either direction.
+The motorcade travels for some five miles along the East Coast Highway to the community grounds at La Bonne Intention (LBI).
+The highway is the central east/west, two-lane road in the area.
+So, while the motorcade is in process, there is no regular traffic going either direction.
 That leads to inevitable traffic snarls.

-During the clearing of the road, prior to the motorcade, there were ambulances and police vehicles speeding back and forth.
+During the clearing of the road, before the motorcade, there were ambulances and police vehicles speeding back and forth.
 One can only assume their actions were aiding in the clearing effort.

 Finally, after much waiting and anticipation, the first float arrived.
 The occasion reminded me of a parade of lights one might see in Anytown, USA, during the Christmas season.
-The only difference is there were quite a few wide gaps between many of the floats.
-From that first float to the last, there was a constant stream of people walking alongside the floats, all heading to the conclusion at LBI.
+The only difference was it was not freezing, and there were quite a few wide gaps between many of the floats.
+From that first float to the last, was a constant stream of people walking alongside the floats, all heading to the conclusion at LBI.

 The floats were stunning in both the lighting and the costumes of those on the floats.
 It was a very festive atmosphere.

-Nearly every passing float had a young woman posed as Lakshmi.
-In each case, she was posed sitting on a full-bloomed lotus flower.
+Nearly every passing float had a young woman posed as Lakshmi, in each case, sitting on a full-bloomed lotus flower.
 Most of the women held up their right hand, palm facing forward.
-That position signifies that wealth can be gained by worshiping her.
+That position signifies that one can gain wealth by worshiping her.

-Apparently part of the celebration includes sharing candy and/or cookies with others.
+Part of the celebration includes sharing candy and cookies with others.
 While I was busy trying to photograph the scene, one of the participants gave Leslie a couple of sweet cookies of some sort.
-Unfortunately, neither was shared with the author.
-Regardless, Leslie said they were wonderful!
+Unfortunately, the author received neither.
+Regardless, Leslie said they were delicious!

 I hope the reader enjoys the following captures of the motorcade.